 While 144Hz monitors are becoming very popular among hardcore and competitive gamers, most people are instead drooling more over higher resolution monitors (1440p and 4K).

 And, while the super higher res monitors are delivering stunning picture quality, they aren’t serving as viable options for really serious gamers thanks to their lower refresh rate.

 So, even though 1920×1080 monitors aren’t as ‘cool’ as some of the higher resolution monitors out there, the fact is that, as of right now, you only have to resolution options if you want a 144Hz gaming monitor: 1080p and 1440p.

 And, seeing as how 144Hz monitors sell for a premium, the available 1080p 144Hz options are the only ones that can really accommodate gamers with a limited budget.

-If you are a serious gamer and you need a 144Hz monitor, but you are limited on your budget, one of these 1080p 144Hz options will be your best bet.
+If you are a serious gamer and you need the best 144Hz monitor possible, but you are limited on your budget, one of these 1080p 144Hz options will be your best bet.
 And, the good news is that 1080p resolution is still good enough to deliver high-quality visuals.

 All of the monitors sport a 3440×1440 resolution and come with an IPS panel.
 A couple of the options, namely, the Acer Predator and the ASUS ROG SWIFT PG348Q can be overclocked to 100Hz refresh rates as well.